CleisthenesH/YALE/README.md

 	al_draw_rounded_rectangle(-half_width, -half_height, half_width, half_height, 10, 10, al_map_rgb(0, 0, 0), 2);
 }
 ```
+# Why use YALE instead of other Lua game engine
+As suggested by the repository title, I'm well aware that a lot of game engines with a Lua interface exist.
+So a big question is why use YALE instead of other engines.

+For those familiar with Lua the obvious comparison is the [LÖVE](https://github.com/love2d/love),
+being feature rich and well documented project with an active community and a history of releases going back decades.
+And the YALE engine is all the better for existing in an ecosystem with such high quality projects as LÖVE.

+The three benefits YALE has over LÖVE are:
+1. In YALE provides a clean interface for programing widgets in ALLEGRO-C with only game logic in Lua.
+Making YALE more approachable for those coming from a pure C / ALLEGRO background.
+2. YALE's only dependencies are ALLEGRO, and by extension OPEN-GL, and Lua making the dependency surface a smaller.
+3. YALE has a bunch of widget and board management logic pre-defined.

+The benefits LÖVE over YALE are:
+1. Literally everything else.

+So while LÖVE is the clear choice for most application I think YALE has some niche use case with more focused vision of writing widget and board management in ALLEGRO-C.

 # Scope
 The scope of this project is best meet by building the engine then test it by implementing a basic card game.
-The game is meant to be super generic with no thought to ballancing and is only meant to test the workability of the engine.
+The game is meant to be super generic with no thought to balancing and is only meant to test the workability of the engine.

 # Roles
 This project is designed with three roles in mind.
-Each role has responsiblities to the other roles when writing features and a set of expected skills.
+Each role has responsibilities to the other roles when writing features and a set of expected skills.

-## Engine maintiner
+## Engine maintainer
-The engine maintiner is the broadest role and has access to raw memeroy, work scheduling, and orchanstrating callbacks.
+The engine maintainer is the broadest role and has access to raw memory, work scheduling, and orchestrating callbacks.
-The engine maintiner makes interfaces for the other roles to easily define widgets without worring about engine implementation
+The engine maintainer makes interfaces for the other roles to easily define widgets without worrying about engine implementation

 ## Widget maker
-The Widget maker takes the engine takes the engine maintner's interfaces and makes widgets for the widget user.
+The Widget maker takes the engine takes the engine maintainer's interfaces and makes widgets for the widget user.
 It is the responsibility of the widget maker that the widget user should be able to manipulate the widget as they please while staying within Lua.

 ## Widget user
-The Widget user only works in Lua and doesn't understand how widgets are implemented but uses them to interface with domain knowlage.
+The Widget user only works in Lua and doesn't understand how widgets are implemented but uses them to interface with domain knowledge.
 For example the widget user can make a game by making a board from widgets and using callbacks to process game logic.

 # Objects Overview